‘Jersey Shore’ Season 2 Filming Begins In Iconic Shore Town, But It’s Not Seaside Heights!

-The cast of Jersey Shore: Family Vacation is returning to an iconic seaside town to wrap up Season 2 the wildly popular MTV reboot series, but it’s not the same iconic place that our favorite guidos tore up throughout the show’s original run.
+The cast of Jersey Shore: Family Vacation is returning to an iconic seaside town to wrap up Season 2 of the wildly popular MTV reboot series, but it’s not the same iconic place that our favorite guidos tore up throughout the show’s original run.

 Rather, the cast and crew are setting up shop in Wildwood, New Jersey, according to Us Weekly.
-The site reported that Jenni Farley, Nicole Polizzi, Deena Nicole Cortese, Mike Sorrentino, Vinny Guadagnino, Paul DelVecchio and Ronnie Ortiz-Magro will be moving into a rented house in the party town for the remainder of the filming of the MTV series.
+The site reported that Jenni Farley, Nicole Polizzi, Deena Nicole Cortese, Mike Sorrentino, Vinny Guadagnino, Paul DelVecchio, and Ronnie Ortiz-Magro will be moving into a rented house in the party town for the remainder of the filming of the MTV series.

 The cast was no longer welcome in Seaside Heights, New Jersey according to Us Weekly.